trinhdhk/stan-intro/README.md

 install.packages("cmdstanr", repos = c('https://stan-dev.r-universe.dev', getOption("repos")))
 ```

-- brms: very powerful and hacker Stan model builder, cover 80%+ of normal use cases.
+- brms: very powerful and hackable Stan model builder, cover 80%+ of normal use cases.
 Support mostly everything in lme4, mgcv, gamm4, quantreg and more.
 It generates readable Stan code so you can even learn and improve from it (my way).

 ```r
 install.packages('brms')